EmilyBierbaum/Genome_Biology/README.md

 #### Task Three conducted random sub-sampling and digital normalization
 - No script or sbatch files
 #### Task Four aligned Illumina data to a reference sequence
-- No script ot sbatch files
+- No script or sbatch files

 #### Task Five generates an index
 - [e.coli index sbatch](ecoli_trim.sbatch)